Amy Gutmann

 In 2018, Fortune magazine named Gutmann one of the "World's 50 Greatest Leaders".
 She previously worked at Princeton as provost and Laurance S. Rockefeller University Professor of Politics.
-While there, she founded Princeton's ethics center, the University Center for Human Values.
+She also founded Princeton's ethics center, the University Center for Human Values.
 Her published works are in the fields of politics, ethics, education, and philosophy.

 Early life and education

 Amy Gutmann was born on November 19, 1949, in Brooklyn, New York, the only child of Kurt and Beatrice Gutmann.
 She was raised in Monroe, New York, a small town in the lower Hudson Valley.

 Her father was the youngest of five children in an Orthodox Jewish family in Feuchtwangen, Germany.
 He was living near Nuremberg, Germany, when Adolf Hitler ascended to power.
 He fled Nazi Germany in 1934 as a college student.
 He brought his entire family, including four siblings, to join him in Bombay, India, where he founded a metal fabricating factory.
 Kurt Gutmann was still living in India in 1948 when he came to New York City for vacation.
 While there he attended a benefit at a Manhattan hotel, Essex House, where he met Beatrice, Amy's future mother, and the two were married weeks later.

 Gutmann told Adam Bryant of The New York Times in June 2011:

 Gutmann graduated from Monroe-Woodbury High School in Monroe, New York.
 She then entered Radcliffe College of Harvard University in 1967 on a scholarship as a math major with sophomore standing.
 She received membership in Phi Beta Kappa and her Bachelor of Arts degree magna cum laude from Radcliffe College in 1971, followed by a Master of Science degree in political science from the London School of Economics in 1972, and a Doctor of Philosophy degree in political science from Harvard University in 1976.
 She was the first in her family to graduate from college.